upperlinecode/flask-and-MongoDB/readme.md

 When creating a user, you can set various privileges for that user.
 For this app, we're just going to keep the default "Read and write to any database" permissions.

 Tap "Add User" to complete the creation of your first database user!

+### Mini-Lesson: What is an IP Address?

+IS THIS SOMETHING WE WANT TO INCLUDE?
+IPv4 vs. IPv7?
+ICANN?
+DNS?
+ETC.?

 #### Whitelist IP addresses